Israel begins ground offensive against Hezbollah in southern Lebanon

 The incursion follows weeks of heavy blows by Israel against Hezbollah — including an airstrike that killed its longtime leader, Hassan Nasrallah — and seeks to step up the pressure on the group, which began firing rockets into northern Israel after the start of the war in Gaza.
 The last time Israel and Hezbollah engaged in ground combat was a monthlong war in 2006.

-The Israeli military said in a brief statement it had begun “limited, localized and targeted ground raids” against Hezbollah targets in southern Lebanon.
+The Israeli military said in a brief statement that it began “limited, localized and targeted ground raids” against Hezbollah targets in southern Lebanon.

 “These targets are located in villages close to the border and pose an immediate threat to Israeli communities in northern Israel,” it said.